 There are three common methods of transmitting the interpreter’s messages to the delegates – Infrared (IR), Radio (RF) and WiFi (BYOD).
 Each of these options can either be installed in a venue or be portable.

 Sennsis portable infrared translation systems

 The infrared radiator emits the interpretation via (invisible) infrared light throughout the room.
 The delegates are each issued with an infrared receiver to convert the infrared signal back to audio so they can hear the interpretation.
 Receivers are available in two versions.
 A stethoset receiver has arms and ear buds that rest on the ear.
 A bodypack receiver has a socket to connect an earphone or (if being used by a hearing aid user) an inductive neck loop.
-Both types of receivers are charged in a ten-way charger.

 RF translation systems

 RF systems (also known as FM or tour guide systems) are a popular option for interpreters that require a wireless and portable solution that can be setup quickly and be operated indoors or outdoors.